-Deriving from the medieval viella, 90 which could be played de mano (plucked) or de arco (with a bow), it developed in the kingdom of Aragon from the middle of the fifteenth century.
+Deriving from the medieval viella,91 which could be played de mano (plucked) or de arco (with a bow), it developed in the kingdom of Aragon from the middle of the XV century.
 This instrument basically consists of a flat-backed Renaissance lute, sharing the tuning with it.
-Already at the end of the sixteenth century the vihuela began to disappear, leaving room for the baroque guitar, which will replace it in all environments, including the "trio" of instruments of the basso continuo in Spain.
+Already at the end of the XVI century the vihuela began to disappear, leaving room for the baroque guitar, which will replace it in all environments, including the "trio" of instruments of the basso continuo in Spain.

-The harp, the last of the important instruments of the basso continuo in Spain, is perhaps the oldest string instrument known to date.
-91 Originated, according to the findings, in the Far East by the development of the musical bow (or bowstring), it will spread first in the African continent and then in Europe, but adopting different forms.
+The harp, the last of the important instruments of the basso continuo in Spain, is perhaps the oldest string instrument known to date.92 Originated, according to the findings, in the Far East by the development of the musical bow (or bowstring), it will spread first in the African continent and then in Europe, but adopting different forms.
 While in Asia and Africa angle and bow harps were preferred, in Europe the "closed triangle" model is favored, still in use today, in which, with the addition of a "column", the structure in use up to that moment is "closed".
 The first European representations of harps of this type date back to the eighth century, carved on Pictish stones in Scotland.
-From that time until at least the sixteenth century, harps will remain almost identical, with a single order of strings, small in size and with tuning varying according to the repertoire to be played.
+From that time until at least the XVI century, harps will remain almost identical, with a single order of strings, small in size and with tuning varying according to the repertoire to be played.

-Starting from the sixteenth century, however, the inefficiency of the diatonic instrument is being questioned, given the complexities that the music written in that period presented.
+Starting from the XVI century, however, the inefficiency of the diatonic instrument is being questioned, given the complexities that the music written in that period presented.
 The process that led to the creation of chromatic instruments began, almost simultaneously in various parts of Europe.
-The chromatic problem was managed in various ways by the instrumentalists: some pressed the string against the harp's neck, 92 when in need of a sharp; 93 others transposed the entire composition, so as to facilitate its execution, according to the tuning of the harp.
+The chromatic

-$^{^{90}}$ As you can see from the Cantigas of Alfonso X the Wise, where are represented, one next to the other, a player of viella de arco and one of viella de mano.
+91 As you can see from the Cantigas of Alfonso X the Wise, where are represented, one next to the other, a player of viella de arco and one of viella de mano.

-91 The oldest instruments found date back to 3500 BC, in Sumer (now southern Iraq).
+92 The oldest instruments found date back to 3500 BC, in Sumer (now southern Iraq).